curry-packages/html2/README.md

 This package contains libraries to support HTML programming.
 It provides a similar API as package `html`.
-In contract to package `html`, this library implements dynamic web pages without server processes waiting for answers form the client (web browser).
+In contrast to package `html`, this library implements dynamic web pages without server processes waiting for answers form the client (web browser).
 Thus, it does not need the Curry Port Name Server (CPNS), the HTML/CGI Registry, etc.